vvscode/docs/docs/whatsapp/whatsapp-http-rest/whatsapp-opt-in-and-outs.md

 ---
-title: "Opt-In-and-Outs"
+title: Opt-In-and-Outs
+excerpt: >-
-excerpt: "Read how to enable or disable users to receive business messages via WhatsApp via Sinch WhatsApp API."
+  Read how to enable or disable users to receive business messages via WhatsApp via Sinch WhatsApp API.
 ---
 All Business initiated conversations via the Sinch WhatsApp Business API must start with an “Opt-In” by the user.
 This can be collected through any third party channel.
 For example in an SMS message, In-Line with a Web Form, in an Email, or even via a deep-link in print media.